 2) BPA will make good faith efforts to reduce BPA power costs so as to offset the cost that would otherwise occasion the need for a change in the PRDM to ensure cost recovery.

-3) If the cost recovery problem is occasioned by the design of the PRDM, BPA will convene a public meeting with customers and interested parties to discuss alternatives to a revision of the PRDM.
+3) If the cost recovery problem is occasioned by the design of the PRDM, BPA will convene a public meeting with Customers and interested parties to discuss alternatives to a revision of the PRDM.

-4) After taking such steps, BPA will issue a report to customers and interested parties regarding the efforts, including those listed (1-3) above, that the Administrator has taken before resorting to a revision to the PRDM, and why the set of safeguards BPA followed when entering identified transactions (e.g., service at a Tier 2 Rate) was not sufficient to avoid the cost recovery problem.
+4) After taking such steps, BPA will issue a report to Customers and interested parties regarding the efforts, including those listed (1-3) above, that the Administrator has taken before resorting to a revision to the PRDM, and why the set of safeguards BPA followed when entering identified transactions (e.g., service at a Tier 2 Rate) was not sufficient to avoid the cost recovery problem.

 These criteria, or disputes over whether the Administrator has satisfied them, do not override and will not be allowed to frustrate the Administrator’s responsibility to establish rates to recover costs and timely repay the U.S. Treasury.